sunilvb/stellar-bank/README.md

 ![alt text](docs/login.png)

-Asuming your DB is up and running, you should see the login screen.
+Asuming your MySql DB is up and running, you should see the login screen.
 As a first time user, go ahead and click the "Join us" link to create a new user with your email and a password.
 Use these credentials to login after you finish registering.

-### Use Registration
+### User Registration

-The following method in the is used to accomplish this:
+The following method in the is used to accomplish this in LoginController.java :
 ```
+...
 @RequestMapping(value = "/registration", method = RequestMethod.POST)
 public ModelAndView createNewUser(@Valid User user, BindingResult bindingResult) {
 	ModelAndView modelAndView = new ModelAndView();